languagetool-org/languagetool-org.github.io/customizing-sentence-segmentation-in-srx-rules.md

 web-based editor using the same code as Ratel.

 Please use Ratel to maintain the same file formatting for easy version control.
-Basically, there are two kinds of rules: * specifying the sentence break * disallowing the sentence break (specifying the exceptions to breaking rules).
+Basically, there are two kinds of rules:

+* specifying the sentence break
+* disallowing the sentence break (specifying the exceptions to breaking rules).

 No-break rules should precede the break rules in the file.
-All rules have to parts:
+All rules have two parts:

 * before the break
-* and after the break
+* after the break

 Both parts have to be specified using regular expressions.
 The library we're using, `segment`, uses standard Java regular expressions which